 The inhibition of Aldehyde Oxidase by 239 known drugs has also been published DOI: 10.1177/0091270003260336 a number of compounds displayed sub-micromolar activity.

 The inhibition of AOX1 by Raloxifene has been studies in some detail.
 At least one of the two phenolic moieties is essential for raloxifene to exhibit its potent inhibition, the dimethoxy derivative being 1000-fold less potent.
 The hydrophobic 2-piperidinylphenoxyethyl portion was also needed for inhibition; however, the basicity of the piperidine nitrogen was not essential.

-Structure of AOX1
+Structure of AOX1 and Mechanism of oxidation

-Recently the crystal structures of human AOX1, in its substrate-free form PDB ID: 4UHW, as well as in complex with both the substrate, phthalazine (red, space filling), and the inhibitor, thioridazine (blue, stick) PDB ID: 4UHX, have been reported DOI, the molybdenum cofactor is shown in green.
+Recently the crystal structures of human AOX1, in its substrate-free form PDB ID: 4UHW, as well as in complex with both the substrate, phthalazine (red, space filling), and the inhibitor, thioridazine (yellow, stick) PDB ID: 4UHX, have been reported DOI, the molybdenum cofactor is shown in green.